 Mary Ewing-Mulligan, MW, is co-author of Wine for Dummies and six other books, president of International Wine Center, executive director of U.S. programs for the Wine & Spirit Educational Trust, president of the Institute of Masters of Wine (North America) and wine columnist for The New York Daily News and the trade magazines Nation's Restaurant News and Beverage Dynamics.

-Michael Franz is editor and managing partner of Wine Review Online, a freelance contributor to several international wine magazines, instructor for L'Academie de Cuisine and Capital Wine School, and consultant to 14 restaurants.
-He wrote as wine columnist for The Washington Post for 11 years before leaving to edit WRO, has served as Chief Judge for five different wine competitions, and has conducted more than 1,000 site visits and tastings at wineries around the world.
-Contact: email@example.com
+Michael Franz is editor and a managing partner of Wine Review Online, a freelance contributor to several international wine magazines, instructor for Capital Wine School, and consultant for 12 restaurants in the Washington, D.C. area with combined annual sales of nearly $15 million.
+He wrote as wine columnist for The Washington Post for 11 years before leaving to edit WRO, has served as Chief Judge for four different wine competitions and judged on six continents, and has conducted more than 1,500 site visits and tastings at wineries around the world.
+Contact: Michael@FranzWine.com

-Paul Lukacs is author of The Great Wines of America.
-Paul's first book, American Vintage: The Rise of American Wine, won the three major wine Book of the Year awards in 2001 -- the James Beard Foundation, Champagne Veuve Clicquot, and the International Association of Culinary Professionals.
+Paul Lukacs was a founding contributor to WineReviewOnline.com, and the author of three books: Inventing Wine, The Great Wines of America and American Vintage: The Rise of American Wine.
+American Vintage won the three major wine Book of the Year awards in 2001 -- the James Beard Foundation, Champagne Veuve Clicquot, and the International Association of Culinary Professionals.
+He passed away on June 15, 2021 after a lengthy illness.
+A remembrance of Paul can be read here: Paul Lukacs

-Linda Murphy lives in Sonoma County and is the West Coast correspondent for Decanter magazine and U.S. correspondent for JancisRobinson.com.
+Linda Murphy is the co-author of American Wine with Jancis Robinson.
+She lives in Sonoma County and is the West Coast correspondent for Decanter magazine and U.S. correspondent for JancisRobinson.com.
 She also contributes to Food & Wine magazine, Epicurious.com and the San Francisco Chronicle, where she was the wine editor from 2003 to 2006 and won two James Beard Awards for best food/wine section.
-Before joining the Chronicle, Linda was Managing Editor of WineToday.com, the New York Times' wine web site.
-In a previous career, she was a sportswriter at the San Diego Union newspaper, but gave up that beer-and-a-shot world for fine wine.
+Linda was Managing Editor of WineToday.com, the New York Times' wine web site..
+Contact: Linda@LindaMurphyWine.com.

-Rebecca Murphy was the first female wine steward in Texas, and has gone on to found and produce The Dallas Morning News and TexSom Wine Competition.
-She is also handling the operations for the newly established Sunset International Wine Competition, and has judged many national and international wine competitions.
+Rebecca Murphy was the first female wine steward in Texas, and went on to found and produce The Dallas Morning News and TexSom Wine Competition, now the TexSom International Wine Awards.
+She has judged many national and international wine competitions.
 As a writer, she has contributed a weekly feature to The Dallas Morning News for many years, and has written for Wine Business Monthly and Wines & Vines in addition to furnishing entries for The Oxford Companion to Wine and the sixth edition of The World Atlas of Wine.
-Contact: firstname.lastname@example.org
+Contact: email@example.com